magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 **Ray**, standing calmly beside her, smirked at the spectacle.
 "I suppose physics has nothing on *Love Story*."
 And with that, even he cracked a grin, the pragmatic groom swept into the chaos of Sarah’s galaxy.

 That was Sarah: open-hearted, instantly warm.
-And there was Ray: witty, pragmatic, making sure everything held together—yet never missing the chance to deliver a perfectly timed quip.
+And there was Ray: witty, pragmatic, making sure everything held together - yet never missing the chance to deliver a perfectly timed quip.

 ## Brina and Michael